M47730-l/M47730-l/README.md

-I am a Python developer just for fun.
+I am a Python developer just for learning on my own.